tarantool/doc/doc/2.1/reference/reference_sql/sql.rst

 The result is an error: "duplicate column name".

-It is legal to assign to a primary-key column.
-This is disallowed with Tarantool/NoSQL, but it is possible with Tarantool/SQL because an SQL UPDATE statement is effectively split into two Tarantool/NoSQL requests:
+It is not legal to assign to a primary-key column.
-``space_object:delete()`` followed by ``space_object:insert()``.

 .. _sql_delete: